-You’ll register, get set up in your dorm room, meet the cohort for some goal-setting, then head to dinner at one of the area’s excellent restaurants.
+You’ll register, get set up in your dorm room, meet the cohort for some goal-setting, then head to a cocktail hour and gourmet dinner at Pomfret's dining hall.

-You’ll dig into the challenges of middle management — navigating your role in the hiring process, guiding and inspiring your department, and making the most of your relationships with senior administrators.
+You’ll dig into the challenges of middle management — navigating your role in the hiring process, guiding and inspiring your department, and implementing new initiatives — both top-down and grassroots.

 You’ll work in discipline-specific small groups to identify key priorities for your next 3–5 years as chair and craft language that aligns those priorities with the mission and vision of your school.

 You’ll spend the morning finishing up your strategic plan and reflecting on your experience.
-Before parting ways in the afternoon, we’ll present our plans and celebrate the good work we’ve done together!
+Before parting ways after lunch, we’ll present our plans and celebrate the good work we’ve done together!